dhj03/stroams/README.md

 ## Introduction

-Stroams is a messaging platform application, similar to Messenger.
+Stroams is a messaging platform application, specialised for collaborative productivity.
 It allows users to send DMs, create channels, invite other users to them, and post messages in them.

 ## Running the Program